danrue/lava.therub.org/README.md

 # Using LAVA with Docker

 This is the repository that stores the configuration for [lava.therub.org](https://lava.therub.org/).
-The goals for this lab are:
+The goals for this personal lab
+are:
 - [kernelCI](https://kernelci.org/) participation
 - [lavafed](https://federation.lavasoftware.org/) participation
 - Best practice reference for deploying and managing LAVA